Csaenz10/Problems-solved-with-R-and-Python/README.md

 ![](nueces_new-cases_age-class.png)

 * Recreate the following plot from `covid_cases_age`.
-Hints:
+* Hints:
   * refer to lecture 8 where we used functions to add day of week and month to a tibble
-  * refer to text book or search web for solution to making error bars, you will need to calculate the mean and sd for each row before initiating the plot
+  * refer to textbook/web for solution to making error bars, you will need to calculate the mean and sd for each row before initiating the plot
   * search the web for solution to allowing y axes to freely vary depending upon age class
   * the [R Graphics Cookbook](http://www.cookbook-r.com/Graphs/) could be useful here

 ![](nueces_mean-new-cases_day-ageclass.png)

 * There are different numbers of people in the age brackets and thus we might expect more positive cases in some age brackets than others.
 Read in the `Texas_Age_Demographic_Data.csv` file and process it down to a tibble named `nueces_demographics` with just the total number of people in each 20 year age bracket in Nueces county using tidyverse commands.
 The tibble should have 5 rows and 2 columns.
 Name the columns `age_class` and `num_people` as follows:

 ```r
 > nueces_demographics